-Ginsburg’s Example Shows Us How To Save Our Democracy
+Ginsburg’s Example Shows Us How to Save Our Democracy

 Ruth Bader Ginsburg’s dying wish was that she “not be replaced until a new president is installed.”
 Despite well-founded cynicism in our government leaders, there is reason to be optimistic that her wish will come true, if we are willing to work for it — as she always was.
 Ginsburg’s brand of optimism was not one of blind faith.
 It was instead one of vision and purpose.
-You don’t spend your life working tirelessly to change a nation’s gender equity laws without believing in its institutions.
+You don’t spend your life working tirelessly to change a nation’s gender-equity laws without believing in its institutions.

 With Senate Majority Leader Mitch McConnell already talking about confirming RBG’s successor, despite his refusal to consider an election-year nominee in 2016, it’s tempting to view government as nothing more than a cynical power grab to advance a political agenda.
 But Ginsburg’s life provides a reason for hope for better days ahead.